Dying in the Wool

 In the UK

-- Download the Kindle edition from Amazon or the Hachette Digital edition from Waterstones
+- or download the Hachette Digital edition from Waterstones

-- Order the Large Print edition from Amazon or from the Large Print Bookshop.
+- Order the Large Print edition from the Large Print Bookshop.

 - Ulverscroft publish the Large Print edition, and audiobook editions, read by Sandra Hunt, in a choice of formats.